We may earn revenue from the products available on this page and participate in affiliate programs.

 What should small dogs wear?

 We know that small dogs are infamous escape artists and sometimes slip out of their collars.
 This might make you lean toward finding the most snug option, but if your small dog is a bundle of energy a collar could also be hurting their neck.
 A small-dog harness can provide peace of mind while out and about with your tiny pup.
 Little dogs don’t require the same hardware as big dogs, so you will want to focus on soft fabric, flexibility, and weight when shopping for a small dog.
 You might also want to consider one that is easily washable little dogs are low to the ground and their gear quickly collects grime.
-The best small-dog harness should be simple, light as a feather, and soft enough for everyday wear, and our top pick checks all the boxes.
+The best small harness should be simple, light as a feather, and soft enough for everyday wear, and our top pick checks all the boxes.

-Best small-dog harness: Puppia Soft Dog Harness
+Best for small dogs: Puppia Soft Dog Harness

 The Puppia harness is designed to protect your small dog’s delicate skin with soft air-mesh padding and lightweight polyester.
 This small-dog harness has a back clip leash attachment, an adjustable chest belt, and quick-release buckles for a seamless park-to-couch transition.
 Puppia offers 14 adorable colors, and its smallest option fits dogs with a neck of 9.5 inches.